South Central Kansas Experiment Field

 The principle objective of the two fields is to assist the area’s agriculture develop to its full agronomic potential using sound environmental practices.
 This is achieved through investigations of fertilizer use, weed and insect control, tillage methods, seeding techniques, cover crops and crop rotations, variety improvement, and selection of hybrids and varieties adapted to the area as well as alternative crops that may be beneficial to the area’s agriculture production.

-- Dryland wheat, canola, oat, sesame, alfalfa, and grain sorghum variety performance tests
+- Dryland wheat, canola, and grain sorghum variety performance tests

-- Irrigated corn, soybean, and grain sorghum variety performance test, conducted off-site
+- Irrigated corn, soybean, and grain sorghum variety performance tests, conducted off-site

 - Long-term conventional and no-tillage continuous wheat, with fertility rates

-- Long-term no-tillage cover crop (winter pea) termination date-grain sorghum-wheat rotation, with fertility rates
+- Long-term no-tillage cover crop termination date-grain sorghum-wheat rotation, with fertility rates

 - Long-term no-tillage soybean-wheat-grain sorghum rotation, with fertility rates